 The number of tech companies that turn to the distributed development model keeps increasing every year.
 Nowadays, high-speed internet connection is available from almost every corner of the world.
 There are also myriads of high-grade apps for online communication and project management.
 Still, some companies have concerns about managing employees from a long distance and are unaware of the benefits of remote development.

-In this post, you’ll discover why so many firms go distributed, as well as see the examples of big-time companies that rely on distance teams and outsourcing for their success.
+In this post, you’ll discover why so many tech firms go remote, as well as see the examples of big-time companies that rely on distance teams and outsourcing for their success.